cscribn/README-manager/README.md

 # README-manager
 ## How To
-* Let's get to know each other personally and have non-work conversations.
+* Let's get to know each other personally.
+Have non-work conversations.
 * Put yourself in my shoes.
 I'll do the same for you.
 * Ask for help and offer to help.
 * Hit me up for feedback and advice.